-Panama has emerged as a top choice for individuals seeking a second home due to its welcoming culture, robust economy, and advantageous territorial tax system.
-For permanent residents in Panama, acquiring the E-Cedula is a vital step.
-The “E” in E-Cedula stands for extranjero, meaning foreigner, and serves as the national identification document, equivalent to the identity card of Panamanians.
+Panama has emerged as a top choice for individuals seeking a second home due to its welcoming culture, robust economy, and advantageous territorial tax system, obtaining the Panamanian Cedula for Foreigners, the E-Cedula, is a crucial step for their stay in Panama.
+The “E” in the E-Cedula stands for extranjero, meaning foreigner, and serves as a national identification document, equivalent to the identity card of Panamanians.

 In this comprehensive article, we will walk you through the process of obtaining this essential document, which does not require the assistance of a lawyer.